mmransem09/mmransem09/README.md

 Welcome to my GitHub!
 I'm a dedicated IT professional with over 5 years of experience as an IT Support Engineer.
 Fueled by a deep passion for Cybersecurity, I thrive on solving complex problems and leveraging technology to drive innovation.
 Let's connect and create solutions that make an impact!

 My journey in computer science has ignited a deep passion for cybersecurity, driving my ambition to transition into this dynamic field.
-I am excited to channel my skills and dedication into a role within a Security Operations Center (SOC) as a Tier 1 Analyst, where I can contribute to safeguarding digital landscapes and tackling emerging threats.
+I am excited to channel my skills and dedication into a role within a Security Operations Center (SOC) as a SOC Analyst, where I can contribute to safeguarding digital landscapes and tackling emerging threats.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]